kukky44/blog/contents/blog/hello-world/index.md

 ## How I build this blog

 This blog is created with [Gatsby](https://www.gatsbyjs.com/) and hosted by [Netlify](https://www.netlify.com/).
-I can write a post as a markdown file, up files to GitHub, and they are automatically deployed by Netlify.
+I can write posts as markdown, up files to GitHub, and they are automatically deployed by Netlify.

 ## Difficult points to build
 There were a few challenging points I faced while developing.